Gizmoscope/magic-square/README.md

 `gcc -O3 magic.c` | 1.24 seconds

 The best optimized programs runs 276% faster than the one without optimization.
 I think this is quite amazing.

+## The naive program

+Maybe the trick produces some overhead a naive program wouldn't have.
+However, under the assumption that the naive program would need 9! = 362880 times longer the my program then it would need about 450.000 seconds = 125 hours which are over 5 days.